 You just wrote your first AMAZING script, or maybe you’ve written a couple of scripts.

-But you have zero connections to HOLLYWOOD producers, agents, and managers.
+But you have zero connections to HOLLYWOOD or Netflix producers, agents, and managers.

 Well, don’t worry.
 You’ve come to the right place I’m going to show you where and how thousands of people are submitting screenplays today.

 Through this definitive guide, you will never even have to leave your computer chair.

 The benefits of using these tools are:

 - All these places are online submissions only.

 - Some are free but most cost less than your coffee for a month.